mart1d4/chat-app/README.md

-# Chat-App
+# Spark

-Chat-App is a web application built with Next.js, React, and MongoDB that allows users to chat and talk with people in real-time.
-Similar to Discord, Chat-App lets users add friends, block users, create channels, groups, or guilds.
-Users can also make voice and video calls with one another.
-Chat-App is an excellent solution for individuals or groups who want to communicate effectively and efficiently.
+Spark is a web application built with Next.js, React, and MySQL that allows users to chat and talk with people in real-time.
+Similar to Discord, Spark lets users add friends, block users, create DMs, or servers.
+Users can also make voice and video calls with one another (well, not yet).
+Spark is an excellent solution for individuals or groups who want to communicate effectively and efficiently (at least once it'll be finished).

-## Installation

-1. Clone the repository: `git clone https://github.com/mart1d4/chat-app.git`
+1. Clone the repository: `git clone https://github.com/mart1d4/spark.git`
 2. Install dependencies: `npm install`
+3. Create an `env.local` file in the root directory and follow the example from the `.env.example` file
-3. Run the development server: `npm run dev`
+4. Run the development server: `npm run dev`

 ## Features

--   Real-time chat
+-   Send messages in real-time
 -   Voice calling (coming soon)
 -   Video calling (coming soon)
 -   Add friends
 -   Block users
 -   Create channels
 -   Create groups
--   Create guilds
+-   Create servers

 ## Issue Tracker